Symptoms depend on which artery is blocked and how severe the blockage is.

 When an artery narrows, the parts of the body it supplies may not receive enough blood.
 An inadequate blood supply leads to insufficient oxygen levels in body tissues, which is called ischemia.
 Ischemia may develop suddenly or gradually.
 When an artery is suddenly or completely blocked, the tissue it supplies may die.

-Gradual narrowing of arteries is usually due to atherosclerosis, in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
-Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow (see Plaque formation).
-Calcium may accumulate in the walls of the blood vessels, making the arteries stiff.
+Gradual narrowing of arteries is usually due to atherosclerosis Plaque formation Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more , in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
+Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow.
+Calcium, which is normally carried in the blood, may also accumulate in the walls of the blood vessels, making the arteries stiff and narrowing the artery.

 Symptoms of occlusive peripheral arterial disease vary depending on